Matvey Muravyev

+Not seceded by Alexander Baranoff (his predecessor) as erroneously previously reported.

 Career

 Muravyev was a graduate of the Sea Cadet Corps.
 Eventually he gained a commission as Lt.
 Commander on 12 October 1820 in the Imperial Russian Navy.
 In the same year he was appointed to direct the Russian-American Company, based in present-day Alaska, as Chief Manager, effectively governor of the Russian colonies there.

 Judged to be "an able administrator in a difficult time", Muravyev oversaw a growth of company operations.
 The Sitka Tlingit were allowed to return to their traditional residential areas, after previously been forced out under previous Chief Manager Aleksandr Baranov, after warfare over the location of the Russian fort at New Archangel (Sitka).